 All through college I had little side businesses going, and I was also WAY more frugal than I am now, so I saved nearly all my money.

 By the time I graduated college, I had built up somewhere between $30,000 and $50,000 in savings to live on.
-My rent at the time was something like $320/month, and I had extremely minimal monthly expenses, so I could theoretically live for 1-2 years pretty comfortably off that money and still have some leftover.
+My rent at the time was something like $320/month, and I had extremely minimal monthly expenses, so theoretically I could live for 1-2 years pretty comfortably off that money and still have some emergency cushion money.